Find Trade Colleges

 11 Yearly Graduations

 The 6th most popular school in the country for cardiovascular technology/technologist majors who are seeking their bachelor's degree is Eastwick College - Ramsey.
-Roughly 700 attend the school each year.
-The cardiovascular technology/technologist program at Eastwick College - Ramsey awarded 11 bachelor's degrees during the 2020-2021 school year.
-Of these students, 73% were women and 64% were members of underrepresented racial-ethnic groups.
+Each year, around 600 students seeking various degrees attend the university.
+The cardiovascular technology/technologist program at Eastwick College - Ramsey awarded 11 bachelor's degrees during the 2021-2022 school year.
+Around 70% of these students were from an underrepresented racial-ethnic group, and 90% were women.

 #7